safinaskar/gavin/deobfuscated/README-EN.markdown

 System calls and messages
 -------------------------
 If kernel wants to say something to user application, it will send message to it.
-If application -- it will send system call to kernel.
+If application wants, it will send system call to kernel.

 Kernel has function `syscall`.
 At first kernel takes address of this function and puts it to first 4 bytes from START.
 If application need syscall it will get value from this 4 bytes, convert it to function pointer and call.